sw1ss/ctf/2018-01-28-acebear/random2win/README.md

 `m = c % h`
 And then add `p` until `m` is in the range `[10**10, 10**12]`.
 That works good, because the range `[10**10, 10**12]` is quite small compared to the size of `p`.

-This I did in the following code:
+This I realized in the following code:
 ```python
 rem = remote(ip, 33337)
 rem.recvuntil('Your choice: ')